NativeScript/docs-v7/docs/ui/professional-ui-components/ng-Calendar/transition-modes.md

 page_title: RadCalendar transition modes | Progress NativeScript UI Documentation
 description: A transition modes usage guide page for RadCalendar with Angular
 slug: calendar-transition-modes-angular
-tags: radcalendar, transition, modes, calendar
+tags: radcalendar, transition, modes, calendar, nativescript, professional, ui
 position: 6
 publish: true
 ---

-# Transitions: Overview
+# RadCalendar Transition Modes
 {% typedoc_link classes:RadCalendar %} supports different animations when switching between months, weeks or years.
 These are also called *transitions*.
 Defining a transition is done by setting the {% typedoc_link classes:RadCalendar,member:transitionMode %} property to one of the values enlisted by the {% typedoc_link enums:CalendarTransitionModes %} enum.

-## Available transition modes:
+## Available Transition Modes
 -  {% typedoc_link modules:CalendarTransitionModes,member:None %} - Transitions with gestures are disabled and no animation is applied when transitioning programatically.
 Available in iOS and Android.
 - {% typedoc_link modules:CalendarTransitionModes,member:Slide %} - Slide animation is applied when transitioning between views in {% typedoc_link classes:RadCalendar %}.
 Available in iOS and Android.
 - {% typedoc_link modules:CalendarTransitionModes,member:Stack %} -  Stack animation is applied when transitioning between views in {% typedoc_link classes:RadCalendar %}.
 Available in iOS and Android.